jcruse123/random-weather/client/README.md

 # random-weather

-This is the frontend client for random-weather built with React.
+This folder contains the front end client for random-weather.